 Catcott Parish Council meets monthly.
 The council is responsible for local issues in the village, assessing planning applications and working with other local authorities on getting roads and footpaths repaired and other issues.
 The council sets an annual precept which is paid as part of your council tax.
-For 2015/16 the precept in Catcott will raise £7,000.
+For 2018/19 the precept in Catcott was £8,500.

 Your local council

 Catcott is within the Sedgemoor District Council area in the West Poldens ward.
-In the May 2015 election Conservative councillor Stuart Kingham was re-elected in a straight fight with Charles Graham of the Green Party polling 963 votes to 545.
+In the May 2019 election Conservative councillor Stuart Kingham was re-elected in a straight fight with Alison Borman of the Labour Party polling 458 votes to 227.

-The council is controlled by the Conservatives who have 35 of the 48 seats.
-There are 10 Labour members, two from UKIP and one Liberal Democrat.
+The council is controlled by the Conservatives who have 28 members.
+There are 11 Labour members, 7 Liberal Democrat members and 2 independent members.
 The district council is elected once every four years.

 Your county council

-Somerset is controlled by the Conservatives with 31 of the 55 seats.
-The Liberal democrats have 15 councillors, Labour and UKIP have three each and there are three independent members.
+Somerset is controlled by the Conservatives with 35 of the 55 seats.
+The Liberal democrats have 12 councillors, Labour have 3 and the Greens 2.
+There are 3 Independents.
 The council is elected once every four years.
-The last election was in May 2013.
+The last election was in May 2017.
 Catcott is within the King Alfred division and is represented by Conservative councillor David Huxtable.

 Catcott is within the 500 square-mile Bridgwater and West Somerset constituency.
-Conservative Ian Liddell-Grainger was re-elected MP in the General Election on May 8th.
+Conservative Ian Liddell-Grainger was re-elected MP in the General Election in December 2019.
 He was first elected to parliament in 2001 when he succeeded former cabinet minister Tom now Lord King who had represented Bridgwater for 31 years.

 How to contact Ian Liddell-Grainger MP: